-If you are storing your vehicle through the winter, or in cold climates, extra preparations must be made to protect equipment and systems that can be damaged by freezing temperatures.
-See Winterizing Procedures in Plumbing section.
+If you are storing your vehicle through the winter or in cold climates, extra preparations must be made to protect equipment and systems that can be damaged by freezing temperatures.
+See "Winterizing Procedure" in Section 7 - Plumbing.

 VEHICLE STORAGE - REMOVAL